- Brushed & Polished

 Ceiling: Ceiling applications are becoming more popular.
 Metal tile, especially those with stamped designs, can give your ceiling a exquisite and unique appearance.
 Generally, larger tiles are used on the ceiling, but you can add in smaller mosaic tiles to create a decorative border.

-Mosaic tiles take your project from boring to bold, with very little additional cost.
+Mosaic glass tiles take your project from boring to bold, with very little additional cost.
 When selecting the tile, examine the different materials and colors available so you can find the type that will work best in the room and with the design.